farshi/farshi.github.io/source/_posts/2015-04-27-amazon-dynamodb-notes.markdown

 * Stored on SSD storage
 * spread across 3 geographically distinct data centres
 * It supports both of Eventual Consistency and Strong Consistency.
+* Integrated with RedShift and Elastic Map Reduce (EMR)